-Note: If you disable the SSH server, then the access to the Command Line Interface is only possible through the serial interface of the device.
+If you disable the SSH server, then access to the device management is only possible using the Command Line Interface through the serial connection.

 TCP port

 Specifies the number of the TCP port on which the device receives SSH requests from clients.